Your marketing campaign didn’t work, what went wrong?

 The follow-up isn’t just to persuade your contact to make a decision.
 It’s also to gain valuable feedback and insights into your target market.
 Rather than worry about being pushy and striving to get a new client at every stage of the process, consider your campaign to be a fact-finding mission.
 Whatever you discover will help you provide a better service, create more relevant marketing and improve your chances of success the next time you contact a potential client.

 A ‘no thanks’ response often comes with an explanation – this company has in-house translators or they use a translation agency, the boss spent ten years abroad and can speak your language fluently, they might need some help for a future project but not right now.
-Whatever you find out, take note and see if there’s an opportunity rather than writing this company off straight away.
-Perhaps they could use support during busy periods, ask more about the future project they mentioned, hasn’t the boss got better things to do than translate…
+Whatever you find out, take note and see if you can spot an opportunity rather than writing this company off straight away.
+Perhaps they could use support during busy periods?
+Ask more about that future project they mentioned.
+Hasn’t the boss got better things to do than translate?
+Keep the conversation going naturally.

 Who are your favourite people to deal with?
 I bet they’re those who take an interest in you.
-If you don’t follow up your initial marketing, your potential clients will feel they were one of many and you didn’t want to work with them that much after all.
-Everyone likes to feel special.
+If you don’t follow up your initial marketing, your potential clients will feel like they were one of many.
+Perhaps you didn’t want to work with them that much after all.
+Everyone likes to feel special so by keeping in touch you demonstrate your interest in building a long-term relationship.

 Have you spotted any of these errors in your past marketing?
 If so, great – now you know what to fix!

-If you did all the right things or would like more specific help, send me an email with the details to [email protected].
+If you did all the right things and would like more specific help, send me an email with the details to [email protected].
+I answer marketing challenges in my weekly newsletter (make sure to subscribe here for marketing tips specifically for translators) and won’t share any identifying details.

 Comments